 A Brazilian entrepreneur, Winston Ling, who has been living in Shanghai since 2001, and is president of the administrative council of Petropar and Sheun Ming Ling, shows his optimism for the Brazilian economy – “with Paulo Guedes’ Plan, Brazil will be the new China”.
 Paulo Guedes is a neo-liberal economist, with a Ph.D. and masters from Chicago University.
 He is an experienced professional that has occupied positions in some highly recognized companies such as Banco Pactual, Instituto Millenium, IBMEC, BR Investimentos, among other first level companies.
 Winston was the person who introduced Paulo Guedes to the new Brazilian President, Jair Messias Bolsonaro, and like many other investors, he optimistic about the results of the Brazilian elections and the proposed policies and reforms by Bolsonaro and his team.

-Bolsonaro’s Beliefs and Planned Policies
+Bolsonaro’s Beliefs and Planned Policies in Brazil

 A sympathizer of Trump policies, the new Brazilian President does not hide his more conservative social beliefs and neo-liberal economic tendencies.
 The right-wing president has declared some of his goals, including the reduction of government ministries and the relocation of the Brazilian embassy in Israel to Jerusalem.
 He has received much publicity from countries, leaders, and politicians worldwide.